Hatutu

-The island was discovered by an American named Joseph Ingraham in April of 1791, then again two months later by a Frenchman known as Étienne Marchand.
-There have never been permanent settlement on the island, however in 1798 Edmund Fanning reported seeing smoke plumes, suggesting temporary settlement by native people.
+The island was discovered by an American named Joseph Ingraham in April of 1791, and two months later by a Frenchman named Étienne Marchand.
+There has never been a permanent settlement on the island; however, in 1798, Edmund Fanning reported seeing smoke plumes, suggesting temporary settlement by native people.
 In 1992, Hatutu was declared a nature reserve: the Hatutu Nature Reserve.

 The island is an important nesting ground for red-footed booby, black noddy, white tern, great frigatebird, and masked booby, and home to the endemic northern Marquesan reed warbler and the Marquesan ground dove.
-It is also the largest breeding site of Phoenix Petrel in French Polynesia Many native seabirds come to nest on the island throughout the year.
-The island is also plagued by Polynesian rat (Rattus exulans) a species introduced by humans sometime in the last several hundred years.
-The rats likely prey upon native animals and plants potentially changing the ecosystem dynamic on the island.
+It is also the largest breeding site of Phoenix Petrel in French Polynesia.
+Many native seabirds come to nest on the island throughout the year.
+The island is also plagued by Polynesian rat (Rattus exulans), a species introduced by humans sometime in the last several hundred years.
+The rats likely prey on native animals and plants, potentially changing the island's ecosystem dynamics.